 Niagara is a great place to live, and especially in the fall with autumn colours around and harvest season upon us.
-We have a garden and usually grow tomatoes, peppers, and cucumbers (at one time we also grew beans but we've given-up after being outsmarted by bunnies too many years in a row).
-A great thing about our location is an abundance of local farms: everything from pick-your-own strawberries in June to apples, pears, and peaches in the fall.
+We have a garden and usually grow tomatoes, cucumbers, and (thanks to a well designed cage to outsmart very motivated bunnies), beans.
+A great thing about our location is an abundance of local farms: everything from pick-your-own strawberries in June, cherries in July, to apples, pears, and peaches in the fall.
 We cook and bake a lot, as well as do a lot of home canning.

 Over the years I have made several version of Shrimp Creole but this one is the best.
 Adapted from a recipe we got while on a cruise.
 Serves four.1 lb raw shrimp (large tiger shrimp, zipperback)

 1 cup half-and-half cream